NoteDance/Note-documentation/README.md

 This module implements a stochastic depth layer, which can randomly skip some layers of a neural network and scale the remaining layers by a factor of 1/(1-drop_path_rate).
 The usage of this module is as follows:

 - First, create an instance of the stochastic_depth class, and specify the drop path rate, and other optional parameters such as noise shape, seed, and data type.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a boolean flag to indicate whether the stochastic depth layer is in training mode or inference mode.
-- The output method will return a tensor of the same shape as the input tensor, which is the stochastic depth output.
+- Last, return a tensor of the same shape as the input tensor, which is the stochastic depth output.

 For example: